Protometheus-Science/rental-gear-solutions/roadmap.md

 I understand the wireframe shouldn't work, but I want to try something new.
 Design the backend first, then redecorate the front end.

 ## Getting the wireframe working
-~~I just realized how hard this is going to be to get working.
+07/05: ~~I just realized how hard this is going to be to get working.
 For example, exporting a sample item to jinja is hard.
 Multiple stores is really the kicker.~~

-OK.
+07/08: ~~OK.
 So I can import the data into the page, sort/filter via JS (not yet, but I've done it before).
 The problem is defining "unique" traits. i.e. should two of the same bikes be considered different items or the same?
-I think different, and sorted with javascript, and clicking each category brings up a checkbox pop-up that can filter by options
+I think different, and sorted with javascript, and clicking each category brings up a checkbox pop-up that can filter by options~~

+07/09: Great so I got sorting working all crispy and neat.
+Unfortunately, I just remembered how complicated names are.
+I'll have to add some limiter to say "if more than n options, just make it text based" which will also nix the search bar, which is cool

 # General TODO
 - [x] inventory sorting